SchulzLab/Aeron/README.md

 * Snakefile_fusion: Pipeline required to run the fusion-detection step of AERON

 ## Version
-0.01 - first release version with quantification and fusion-gene detection ability
+0.01 - first complete version with quantification and fusion-gene detection ability

 ## Running
 1. In the folder of snakemake_pipeline, make a directory titled input